 The guide to the programme stated that Pilot proposal would be assessed on the basis of specified criteria including what evidence the planned Pilot would contribute to improve fishery management.

-In this case the Scottish Government rejected the Inner Sound proposal because it was not popular with the mobile sector and they failed, unlawfully in the opinion of Fish Legal, to apply their own criteria to determine the matter.
+In this case the Scottish Government rejected the Inner Sound proposal because it was not popular with the trawler community and they failed, unlawfully to apply their own criteria to determine the matter.